romanran/vue-simple-calendar/README.md

 ## Changelog
+ - 1.1.3 - added modifier classes to `.vcs-table__cell`
+ - 1.1.0 - changed to BEM, added `.vcs-table__day--end` class
  - 1.0.16 - fixed calendar reactivity on type change
- - 1.1.0 - changed to BEM, added `.vcs-table__day--end` class
 ## Props

 - value: null, Date or Array with 1 or 2 Dates.
 Calendar opens on the selected date or on the current date